Detroit-Become-Human-Readable/Audio/README.md

 [WIP] Extract playable audio files from Detroit: Become Human!

 ## Features
-1. None...
+1. BNK extraction

 ## READ
 This tool is WIP!
-It doesn't work yet, any contribution is appreciated!!!
+Any contribution is appreciated!!!